 There is in fact a growing body of credible scientific evidence that chocolate contains a host of heart-healthy and mood-enhancing phytochemicals, with benefits to both body and mind.
 For more information read this article over at the Huffington Post.

 You see, asking me to create a dessert using chocolate is like asking a cat to sit.
 I leave delicious chocolate desserts for the ones who love to eat it.
-Yes, I am afraid so, I don't have that chocolate gene.
-If I ate no chocolate for years I would not crave it.
+Yes, I am afraid so, I just don't have that chocolate gene.
+If I ate no chocolate for years, I would not miss it.
+So, that left me with finding a dish that uses chocolate in a savory way.
+I did good.

-After marinating dark meat poultry pieces in this magical marinade roast them in a 325° oven for 40 minutes, turn and roast 15 minutes more.
+First I needed a protein to use it on.
+I chose roasted chicken legs and thighs.
+While I made the mole, I marinaded the pieces in this magical marinade, and then roasted them in a 325° oven for 40 minutes, turn them and roast 15 minutes more.

 I never saw The Nudge pick the bones on dark meat chicken.
 He wanted to know if I could freeze it for another meal (it freezes well) and started telling me what he thought it would work well with.
 When he gets this excited about something I have cooked, I know I hit a Grand Slam.